 No one may invest more than $107,000.
 Accredited investors are subject to the same investment limitations as everyone else, no matter how silly that is.

 For Regulation A+ offerings, unaccredited investors can invest up to 10% of income or net worth per year, whichever is greater.

 For Regulation D offerings, only accredited investors may invest, and they have no limits.

 We have investors from all around the world!
 With one exception, we accept investments from international investors, as long as you represent that you are complying with the law in your country.

 The one exception is the Province of Quebec, which requested that we bar their residents from investing.

-Yes, you can invest via an entity, though we currently do not support self-directed IRAs.
+Yes, you can invest via an entity.

 After you click the green Invest button on the company's profile page, you'll get to your investment confirmation page.
 Under Personal Info, you can add an entity to link to your Wefunder account.